Manitoba

 Manitoba is a province of Canada at the longitudinal centre of the country.
-It is Canada's fifth-most populous province, with a population of 1,342,153 as of 2021.
-Manitoba has a widely varied landscape, from arctic tundra and the Hudson Bay coastline in the north to dense boreal forest, large freshwater lakes, and prairie grassland in the central and southern regions.
-Manitoba's capital and largest city is Winnipeg.
+It is Canada's fifth-most populous province, with an estimated population of 1,517,379 as of 2026.
+Manitoba is bordered by Nunavut and the Northwest Territories to the north, Hudson Bay to the northeast, Ontario to the east, the US states of North Dakota and Minnesota to the south, and Saskatchewan to the west.
+The province has a widely varied landscape, from arctic tundra and the Hudson Bay coastline in the north to dense boreal forest, large freshwater lakes, and prairie grassland in the central and southern regions.
+Its capital and largest city is Winnipeg.

 Indigenous peoples have inhabited what is now Manitoba for approximately 10,000 years.
 In the early 17th century, English and French fur traders began arriving in the area and establishing settlements.
-The Kingdom of England secured control of the region in 1673 and created a territory named Rupert's Land, which was placed under the administration of the Hudson's Bay Company.
-Rupert's Land, which included all of present-day Manitoba, grew and evolved from 1673 until 1869 with significant settlements of Indigenous and Métis people in the Red River Colony.
-Negotiations for the creation of the province of Manitoba commenced in 1869, but deep disagreements over the right to self-determination led to an armed conflict, known as the Red River Rebellion, between the federal government and the people (particularly Métis) of the Red River Colony.
-The resolution of the conflict and further negotiations led to Manitoba becoming the fifth province to join Canadian Confederation, when the Parliament of Canada passed the Manitoba Act on 15 July 1870.
+England secured control of the region in 1670, creating a territory named Rupert's Land under the administration of the Hudson's Bay Company.
+Rupert's Land, which included all of present-day Manitoba, grew and evolved from 1670 until 1869 with significant settlements of Indigenous and Métis people in the Red River Colony.
+Deep disagreements over self-determination during negotiations to transfer Rupert's Land to Canada in 1869 led to an armed resistance known as the Red River Rebellion, led by Louis Riel against the Canadian government.
+Subsequent negotiations resulted in Manitoba becoming the fifth province to join Canadian Confederation, when the Parliament of Canada passed the Manitoba Act on 15 July 1870.

-Winnipeg is the seat of government, home to the Legislative Assembly of Manitoba and the Provincial Court.
-Four of the province's five universities, all of its professional sports teams, and most of its cultural activities (including Festival du Voyageur and Folklorama) are located in Winnipeg.
-The city has an international airport as well as train and bus stations; a Canadian Forces base, CFB Winnipeg, operates from the airport and is the regional headquarters of the North American Aerospace Defense Command.
+Manitoba has a diversified market economy led by manufacturing, natural resources, and agribusiness.
+The province maintains an established Francophone presence, with French holding official legislative and judicial status in Manitoba alongside the majority English language.
+Winnipeg is the dominant economic, political, and cultural centre, with the Winnipeg Metropolitan Region encompassing nearly two-thirds of the provincial population.
+As the province's primary hub, the city hosts the Legislative Assembly of Manitoba and Manitoba Court of Appeal, four of the province's five universities, all of its professional sports teams, Winnipeg Richardson International Airport, and CFB Winnipeg/Canadian NORAD headquarters.
+Outside of the capital region, secondary economic centres in Manitoba include Brandon, Steinbach, and Thompson.